scikit-learn-contrib/MAPIE/doc/tutorial_classification.rst

     :align: center

-When the class coverage is not large enough, the prediction sets can be empty when the model is uncertain at the border between two labels.
+When the class coverage is not large enough, the prediction sets can be empty when the model is uncertain at the border between two class.
 The null region disappears for larger class coverages but ambiguous classification regions arise with several labels included in the prediction sets.